Onas07/Bank-Analysis-Project/ReadMe.md

 CREDIT SCORE BY GENDER

-RESULT:Male customers have higher percentage of creditscores(54.6%),compared to the female customers(45.4%) .
+RESULT:Male customers have higher percentage of creditscores compared to  female customers .

 ![](Images/credit_score_by_gender.png)